$4,216.00 - $6,576.00 Monthly

 Qualifications

-Bachelor's degree in vocational rehabilitation counseling with accepted master's program and relevant experience
+Bachelor's degree with master's program enrollment and 1 year of relevant experience

 Physical Requirements